A SHORT HISTORY OF WILD HORSES IN AMERICA

 Are Wild Horses Native Wildlife?
 Does it matter?

-Some people think today's American mustangs should be classified as native wildlife.
+Although there is abundant evidence that America's wild horses are technically feral domestics, some people think today's American mustangs should be classified as native wildlife.
 Here are two articles presenting that pint of view:

 Dr. Jay Fitzpatrick & Dr. Patricia Fazio: "Wild Horses as Native Wildlife"

 But does it matter?
 Would it be better or worse for the animals themselves, if Congress changed their legal classification?
 From a purely intellectual point of view, it is always good to be accurate, of course.